abhaykardate/StonePaperScissor/README.md

 🪨 StonePaperScissor

-A simple console-based Stone Paper Scissor game built using Python.
+A simple console-based Stone Paper Scissor game built using java.
 This project is a fun way to practice basic programming concepts such as conditionals, loops, functions, and user input handling.

 🎮 Features